-Liability-matching investments These invest contributions in assets which have similar characteristics to a pension scheme's liabilities, for example, income that matches the scheme's expected benefit payments.
-Longevity insurance Insurance policies that protect a pension scheme from longevity risk, in return for an agreed schedule of insurance premium payments to an external insurance company.
-Longevity risk The risk that a pension scheme will need to pay pensions for longer than expected, due to increasing life expectancy.
+Liability-matching investments These are assets which have similar characteristics to a pension scheme's liabilities.
+For example, they produce income that broadly matches the scheme's expected benefit payments.
+Pensions Increase (Review) Orders (PIRO) Standard pension increases apply to APS pensions.
+These increases are set out in the Government's yearly Pensions Increase (Review) Orders (PIRO).
+The orders broadly reflect the increase in the Consumer Price Index (CPI), but the Secretary of State decides how the orders are measured and this may change from time to time.
+Real assets Physical assets that have a value attached to them, such as infrastructure and commodities.
 Responsible investment An investment strategy and practice which considers both financial returns and environmental, social and governance (ESG) factors.
-Return-seeking investments Investments in assets which aim to increase the value of a pension scheme's investments (capital growth) with a lower income stream and typically produce higher returns over the long term, but with a higher level of investment risk.
+RPI reform In November 2020, the UK Government announced that it intended to amend the Retail Price Index (RPI) measure of inflation to align it with the Consumer Price Index, including owner occupiers' housing costs (CPIH).
+This change is expected take place from 2030.
+Scheme actuary A professional adviser who advises us on the Scheme's ability to meet its long- term and short-term liabilities.
+The actuary calculates what needs to be paid into the Scheme by BA and current BA employees who are in the Scheme.
 Solvency position The actuary estimates how much an insurance company would charge to take over responsibility for paying all of a pension scheme's benefits, for example, if the Scheme was wound up (ended).
 Comparing this estimate with the value of the Scheme's assets gives the solvency position.
-Statement of investment principles A document which sets out the investment principles that govern decisions about a pension scheme's investments.
-We must prepare the statement of investment principles under the Pensions Act 1995.
-A copy of the statement of investment principles is available on the 'Scheme documents' page of our website.
+Statement of investment principles (SIP) A document which sets out the investment principles that govern decisions about a pension scheme's investments.
+We must prepare the SIP under the Pensions Act 1995.
+A copy of the SIP is available on the 'Scheme documents' page of our website.
 Surplus The difference between the value of a pension scheme's assets and its liabilities, if the value of the assets is higher than its liabilities.
 Technical provisions A method of calculating the Scheme's liabilities which uses assumptions we have agreed with BA.
 By law, these assumptions must be cautious.